-However, there is practical difficulty in determining whether an error by an AAT decision maker amounts to a jurisdictional error, as Australian courts have studiously avoided clearly delineating the scope of ‘jurisdictional errors’.
-They have consistently maintained the position that there is a difference between jurisdictional and non-jurisdictional errors.
+Nevertheless, there is practical difficulty in determining whether an error by the AAT was indeed a jurisdictional error, which becomes even more astonishing as the Australian courts have avoided ruling on the scope of ‘jurisdictional errors’.
+Despite the difficulty, it is broadly accepted that there is indeed a difference between errors being jurisdictional and non-jurisdictional.

 Justice Keifel attempted to explain the difference between jurisdictional and non-jurisdictional errors in Linett v Australian Education Union (2002) 191 ALR 597 at 60 as follows: